 Self-Initiated 2015 – ongoing

-De Algarum Natura originated as an investigation in the possibility of making effective use of the vast amount of seaweeds, which constantly accumulate on the worldwide strands.
-Triggered by the potential residing within such overflow of marine biomass, Officina Corpuscoli decided to explore the possibility of creating materials from algae, by first extracting and than re-combining their main constituting components, for the creation of novel compounds.
+The project De Algarum Natura (2015) investigates the possibility of making effective use of the vast amount of seaweeds, which constantly accumulate on strands globally.
+Triggered by the potential to be found within such overflow of marine biomass, Officina Corpuscoli explored the opportunity of creating materials from seaweeds and algae, by first extracting and than re-combining their main constituting components, for the creation of novel compounds with targeted features.

-All the materials developed are 100% biobased and fully biodegradable and consist of components directly extracted from seaweeds; additionally, some materials utilise a natural plasticiser (glycerol) and a natural acid (vinegar).
+All the materials developed so far are 100% biobased , they are fully biodegradable, and they consist of components directly extracted from seaweeds; some of the materials also include a natural plasticising agent (i.e., glycerol) and a natural acid (i.e., vinegar).

 All species of seaweed are very rich in nutrients and they contain a large amount of valuable components.
-The three selected seaweeds which are currently under research (Ulva Lactuca, Laminaria Saccharina and Fucus Vesiculosus) are no exception.
+The three selected seaweeds – Ulva lactuca, Laminaria saccharina and Fucus vesiculosus – which have been subjected to most of the performed research at the studio are no exception.

-Along the research process, the studio engaged in a collaboration with John Huiberts/Danvos BV.
-The company mainly works with three types of seaweed mentioned above, for the production of a natural fertiliser, utilised for the growth of the world’s only biological flower bulbs (production site located in St. Maartensvlotbrug).
+Along the research process, the studio engaged in a collaboration with companies constantly collecting the large flow of algal biomass on dutch strands, for the production of a natural fertiliser, utilised for the growth of the world’s only biological flower bulbs.
 Following an alkaline extraction process, a fibrous (waste) material is left behind.
-Such waste streams constitute ‘the basis’ for creating novel algae-based biomaterials with diverse qualities.
+Such “waste” streams constitute ‘the basis’ for creating novel algae-based biomaterials with diverse qualities.